spletts/BalVal/README.md

 {modified code}
 ### - ###
 ```
+.

 ___
 ##### Contents of Repository

-- `catalog_classes.py`: Each catalog type (see `MATCH_CAT1` in 'Table of Constants') and their relevant and allowed headers.

-- `catalog_headers.py`: Contains headers for `MATCH_CAT1` and `MATCH_CAT2` (established in `set_constants.py`).
+See docstring and the beginning of each script for more detail.

 - `set_constants.py`: Set catalog and plot attributes.
 User interacts with this.

+- `plotter.py`: Produces plots.
+User runs this script.

+- `catalog_classes.py`: Contains the relevant and permitted headers for each catalog type (see `MATCH_CAT1`, `MATCH_CAT2` in [Table of Constants](https://github.com/spletts/BalVal/blob/master/README.md#table-of-constants) for allowed catalog types).

+- `catalog_headers.py`: Contains headers for `MATCH_CAT1` and `MATCH_CAT2` (`MATCH_CAT1` and `MATCH_CAT2` are established in `set_constants.py`).

-- `stilts_matcher`: matches two catalogs on RA and Dec using [STILTS](http://www.star.bris.ac.uk/~mbt/stilts/).
+- `stilts_matcher`: Matches two catalogs on RA and Dec using [STILTS](http://www.star.bris.ac.uk/~mbt/stilts/).
 Returns a CSV.

-- `fof_stilts_matcher`: creates a number of catalogs needed to analyse FOF groups.
-Catalogs are matched using STILTS.
+- `fof_stilts_matcher`: Creates a number of catalogs needed to analyse FOF groups.
+Catalogs are matched using [STILTS](http://www.star.bris.ac.uk/~mbt/stilts/).
 Returns CSVs.

-- `ms_par.py`: analyses FOF groups changed and unchanged after Balrog-injection.
+- `ms_par.py`: Analyses FOF groups changed and unchanged after Balrog-injection.
 This is called by `fof_stilts_matcher`.
+Written by Brian Yanny.

-- `outputs.py`: Creates and writes to various outputs.
+- `outputs.py`: Creates and writes to various output files.

-- `analysis.py`: Conducts analysis for plots.
-E.g. remove flags, error analysis, ...
+- `analysis.py`: Conducts analysis needed to make plots.
+E.g. remove flags, error analysis, etc.

-- `plotter.py`: Produces various comparison plots (see 'Table of Constants').

 - `region_files.py`: Writes to region files.

-Note that the CSVs created after matching two catalogs with STILTS have converted arrays in FITS files.
-For example, if a cell contains an array of form `(1 2 3 4)` it is converted to a string of form `'(1, 2, 3, 4)'`.
+Note that after matching two catalogs with STILTS, the output CSV contains arrays converted to strings.
+For example, if a cell contains an array of form `(1 2 3 4)` in an input FITS file, it is converted to a string of form `'(1, 2, 3, 4)'` in the matched CSVs.
 Similarly for matrices, etc.